Undergraduate Transfer Credit Evaluation

 - MS in Cybersecurity Technology

 - MS in Digital Forensics and Cyber Investigation

 Only students who have applied and been accepted to The Graduate School should complete this form.

 Contact an Contact an Admissions Advisor for additional advising-related information or if you have questions.

 Ready to get started?

-Step 2: Send official transcripts from your previous academic institutions to UMUC.
+Step 2: Send official transcripts from your previous academic institutions to University of Maryland University College.

 Step 3: Request an Academic Advising Report (AAR) through your academic advisor.

 - Learn more about transferring credit to University of Maryland University College

 - Contact a new student advisor at email@example.com